julianburr/sketch-debugger/README.md

 **Network** *(work in progress)*
 With a similar util library it would be possible to log network requests and responses, show timings, headers, parameters, etc.

-*Sidenote:* The necessary util function is already in the [Sketch Plugin Boilerplate](https://github.com/julianburr/sketch-plugin-boilerplate), it just needs to be hooked up to the debugger and maybe outsourced into a seperate library.

 <br>
 <br>